MicrosoftDocs/power-automate-docs/flow-docs/replace-workflows-with-flows.md

 -   **Workflows that need a list of records**

-    Use the **list records** action instead.
-When using this action, it is recommended to define record filtering criteria using OData syntax to optimize the action by minimizing the number of records that need to retrieved.
+    Use the **list records** action.
+When using this action, define the record filtering criteria using OData syntax to optimize the action by minimizing the number of records you want to retrieve.

 -   **Workflows that sleep to run on a schedule**

-    Use the **recurrence** trigger to run business logic at periodic time intervals.
+    Use the **recurrence** trigger to run business logic at periodic intervals.
 For workflows that need to be triggered at a specific time, or when a condition is met, define these triggering criteria in the trigger, available in Oct ‘19

 -   **Workflows for which runs were managed to ensure activities were executed in a single transaction**

-    [Use the [changeset action](https://docs.microsoft.com/business-applications-release-notes/april19/microsoft-flow/automated-flows-support-change-sets-common-data-service) to  ensures that all actions within it are performed as a single, atomic unit that either all succeed, or fail as a group.
+    [Use the [changeset action](https://docs.microsoft.com/business-applications-release-notes/april19/microsoft-flow/automated-flows-support-change-sets-common-data-service) to ensure that all actions within it are performed as a single, atomic unit in which either all succeed, or fail as a group.
 If any one of the actions in a change set fails, changes made by completed operations are rolled back.

 -   **Monitor workflow runs for failures**

-    In flow, use the **run-after setting** on an action to configure it to run when the previous action fails.
-E.g. send a flow mobile notification when the update a record action fails, or times out.
+    In Microsoft Flow, use the **run-after setting** on an action to configure it to run when the previous action fails.
+For example, send a Microsoft Flow mobile notification when the **update a record** action fails, or times out.

 ## FAQs

 -   **I have a Dynamics 365 license.
 Can I use Microsoft Flow?**

-    Every user of Dynamics 365 is already entitled to use Microsoft Flow.
-Review our licensing information available at: <https://flow.microsoft.com/pricing/>
+    Every Dynamics 365 user is entitled to use Microsoft Flow.
+Review our licensing information: <https://flow.microsoft.com/pricing/>

--   **How often can my Flows be triggered?**
+-   **How often can my flows be triggered?**

-    -   Dynamics 365 (or Common Data Service) flows run near real-time of trigger due to the fact they use webhooks (no polling required)
+    -   Dynamics 365 (or Common Data Service) flows run near real-time after the trigger because they use webhooks (no polling required)

     -   As with direct API access, there are throttles/limits in the system, fully documented here:
         <https://docs.microsoft.com/flow/limits-and-config>

-    -   Specifically, there is a limit of 100k actions per 5 minutes, per flow – and a single loop in a flow cannot process more than 100k items at a time
+    -   Specifically, there is a limit of 100k actions per 5 minutes, per flow – and a single loop in a flow cannot process more than 100k items at once

     -   Maximum of 6GB of throughput per 5 minutes